varlottaang/data-ethics-club/17-03-21_writeup.md

 #### Room 3
 - Some of the actions or suggestions of how to 'do' Open Science
+- The buffet is a good image - we don't need to do everything at once to make incremental improvements, and the aim doesn't need to be overall perfection all at once.
+In some ways, aiming for perfection is a trap that limits action now.
 - Importance of leadership in setting the tone of an environment.
-There are prominent people in certain communities (methodological, programming languages)
+There are prominent people in certain communities (methodological, programming languages) who have a lot of power in directing the tone of dicussions and managing the behaviour of others.

 #### Room 4